SamarpreetSingh/Flask-To-do-List/README.md

 # Flask ToDo List

 A basic Flask CRUD application to keep track of our daily tasks.
-It uses Sqlite database with help of flask_sqlalchemy extension Deployed on Heroku: https://flaskcrudappsamar.herokuapp.com/
+It uses Sqlite database with help of flask_sqlalchemy extension.\n Deployed on Heroku: https://flaskcrudappsamar.herokuapp.com/